 Collaborative Law or Collaborative Practice is an alternative to litigation, arbitration, and mediation.

-Arbitration is an alternative dispute resolution process, which is also different from Collaborative Practice, where an arbitrator or panel of arbitrators make decisions for the parties, after both sides have an opportunity to present their cases.
-The outcome is biding on the parties.
+Arbitration is an alternative dispute resolution process, which is also different from Collaborative Practice, where an arbitrator or panel of arbitrators make decisions for the parties after both sides have an opportunity to present their cases.
+The outcome is binding on the parties.

-All of our Collaborative Lawyers are also trained mediators.
+Our team of collaborative divorce attorneys are also trained mediators.
 In Collaborative Practice, neutral mental health and financial professionals are also used to assist with the emotional and financial aspects involved in the case.

-Learn more about Collaborative Law Professionals of Southeastern Pennsylvania.
+Learn more about Collaborative Law Professionals of Southeastern Pennsylvania by checking out our blog.
+Here you can read advice written by members of our team.
 Find a professional and schedule a confidential consultation.